strongloop/loopback-workspace/README.md

 ## About

-This is a WIP for a version of loopback workspace.
+This is a WIP for creating a new version of loopback workspace.

 The `loopback-workspace` module provides node.js and REST APIs for interacting with a set of loopback components.
 Components are organized in the following